sabnzbd/sabnzbd/main/interfaces/Mobile/README.txt

 Copyright (c) 2009 jQTouch project members
 See LICENSE-MIT

+The image templates/static/images/sab.png was provided by inpheaux.

-All images and stylesheets provided by jQuery jQTouch Plugin package (see notes above).
+All other images and stylesheets provided by jQuery jQTouch Plugin package (see notes above).